matter-labs/zksync-web-era-docs/docs/dev/README.md

   - [Contract deployment](./developer-guides/contracts/contracts.md) - A guide on how to deploy smart contracts on zkSync.
   - [Contract verification](./developer-guides/contracts/contract-verification.md) - A guide on how to verify smart contracts with zkSync block explorer.
 - [Transactions](./developer-guides/transactions/transactions.md) - A guide on how zkSync handles transactions.
-  - [Account abstraction](./developer-guides/transactions/aa.md) - Learn how zkSync 2.0 platform handles transactions.**
+  - [Account abstraction](./developer-guides/transactions/aa.md) - Learn how zkSync platform handles transactions.
   - [Blocks](./developer-guides/transactions/blocks.md) - Learn how blocks work on zkSync.
-- [Fee mechanism](./developer-guides/fee-model.md) - A quick overview of zkSync fee structure.
+- [Fee mechanism](./developer-guides/fee-model.md) - A quick overview of the zkSync fee structure.
 - [bridging of funds](./developer-guides/bridging/bridging-asset.md) - A brief intro on token bridging.
   - [L1 / L2 Interoperability](./developer-guides/bridging/l1-l2-interop.md) - A quick brief on data communication between l1 and l2.
     - [L1 / L2 communication](./developer-guides/bridging/l1-l2.md) - Learn how to send data from Ethereum to zkSync.